What Happened?

 Current Active Drop Pool

-As of now, your weekly care package will contain one of these 5 cases, each with a ~20% drop chance:
+As of March 2026, your weekly care package will contain one of these 5 items, each with a ~20% drop chance.
+The Recoil Case was removed and replaced by the Sealed Dead Hand Terminal:

-That's it.
-These are the only cases you can get from free drops now.
-The Sealed Genesis Terminal is also available through the Armory system, but that requires payment.
+That’s it.
+These are the only items you can get from free drops now.
+Note that the pool now includes two terminals (Dead Hand and Genesis) alongside three traditional cases.
+Both terminals are also available through the Armory system, but that requires payment.

 Rare Cases That No Longer Drop